jinnrw/Bookmark-Page/README.md

 # Bookmark-Page

-This is a web page build for personal curated bookmarks.
+This is a personal curated bookmarks web page.
+The bookmarks in Favorites section are [sortable](https://jqueryui.com/sortable/) using jQuery UI.

 ### Version log:
 1. First draft. (v1.0, 2016-11-15)